swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 * **Lifetime safety** : all accesses to a value are guaranteed to occur during its lifetime.
 Violations of this property, such as accessing a value after its lifetime has ended, are often called use-after-free errors.
 * **Bounds safety**: all accesses to memory are within the intended bounds of the memory allocation, such as accessing elements in an array.
 Violations of this property are called out-of-bounds accesses.
 * **Type safety** : all accesses to a value use the type to which it was initialized, or a type that is compatible with that type.
 For example, one cannot access a `String` value as if it were an `Array`.
 Violations of this property are called type confusions.
-* **Initialization safety** : all values are initialized property to being used, so they cannot contain unexpected data.
+* **Initialization safety** : all values are initialized properly to being used, so they cannot contain unexpected data.
 Violations of this property often lead to information disclosures (where data that should be invisible becomes available) or even other memory-safety issues like use-after-frees or type confusions.
 * **Thread safety:** all values are accessed concurrently in a manner that is synchronized sufficiently to maintain their invariants.
 Violations of this property are typically called data races, and can lead to any of the other memory safety problems.

 ### Memory safety in Swift